Construction Materials Overview: Key Types, Properties, and Modern Building Uses

 Design and Planning Tools

-• BIM software for modeling buildings
+• BIM software for building modeling

-• CAD tools for material design
+• CAD tools for design

 • Structural analysis software